 Bond with your child

 If you want your kids to talk about their secrets and confusions regarding their body or untoward incidents, spend enough time with them and talk to them openly.
 Remember, you are the safest person that they can share their fears and inhibitions with.
 A feeling of trust and acceptance will make your child feel comfortable discussing such topics with you.
 Tell your kids to never keep a secret when someone gives them a bad touch.
-Make them understand that the person who touched in a wrong way is bad, not them.
+Make them understand that the person who touched in the wrong way is bad, not them.

 Teach them to speak up